 Thank you for reading our guide to police negligence claims.
 Below you can find additional information and resources.

 At the following link, you will find a web page operated by the UK Government that can help you to make a complaint against the police:

 At the following link, you will find a report published by the Police College, on the possible outcomes of a police misconduct hearing:

 In the link below you can find out more about the legal framework in which police operate.

 Our guide below looks at how to claim compensation for accidents in public places.

 What is the role of the police?

 The role of the police and police officers’ duty of care is to uphold the law in the UK.
 They should do so in a way that is fair but firm.
-They should prevent crime, keep the peace and reassure the community.
+They should prevent crime, keep the peace and reassure the community and they should ensure that anyone they deal with is dealt with without restricting their rights under the Human Rights Act.
 Police officers have core operational duties.
 These include the following,

 - Preserving public order.

 - Protecting life and protecting property.